-Students in Grade 4 begin to understand how one's identity is shaped by his/her interactions/relationships with others and the environment.
+Students in Grade 5 begin to understand how one's identity is shaped by his/her interactions/relationships with others and the environment.
 Through these relationships, understanding of self and others is strengthened.
-In health education, students' sense of self is supported by learning about and from various worldviews and by working towards mental, emotional, physical, and spiritual balance.
+In health education, the learners' sense of self is supported by learning about and from various worldviews and by working towards mental, emotional, physical, and spiritual balance.